Concepts

 Backtesting

-Live trading in NautilusTrader enables traders to deploy their backtested strategies in real-time without any code changes.
-This seamless transition ensures consistency and reliability, though there key differences between backtesting and live trading.
+Deploying backtested strategies in real-time without code changes, and the key differences between backtesting and live trading.

 Adapters